fadado/jqt/docs/content/structure.md

 ### Preprocessing

-Templates are preprocessed using [`gpp`][GPP].
+Templates are preprocessed using [GPP][GPP].
 All the expected options in a preprocessor are available, like defining new macros, include other files, etc. For example, a template fragment like